ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation: Experiments

-\myparagraph{Qualitative Evaluation.} Next, we present and analyze the results of different T2V models from a qualitative perspective.
-Due to the lack of metrics, we propose the first MTScore and CHScore to evaluate video motion extent and coherence, with results shown in Table \ref{table_baselines_comparison}.
-Consistent with Figure \ref{figure_quantitative_evaluation}, MagicTime \cite{magictime}, as the only model capable of generating metamorphic videos, has the highest MTScore and GPT4o-MTScore among all models.
+\myparagraph{Qualitative Evaluation.} Next, we present and analyze the results of different T2V models from a qualitative perspective as shown in Table \ref{table_baselines_comparison}.
+Consistent with Figure \ref{figure_quantitative_evaluation}, MagicTime \cite{magictime} and \jf{CogVideoX \cite{cogvideox}}, as the only model capable of generating metamorphic videos, has the highest MTScore and GPT4o-MTScore among all models.
 The other models, trained only on general videos, produce videos with limited motion range due to the minimal physical knowledge encoded in the models.
 It can also be seen that the results of the MTScore based on feature space with lower overhead and the GPT4o-MTScore based on question answering with higher overhead are roughly similar, proving the effectiveness of the proposed indicators.
 Additionally, ZeroScope \cite{zeroscope} has limited metamorphic amplitude but the best coherence, while the zero-shot algorithm T2V-Zero \cite{T2V-zero} has the lowest CHScore.
-U-Net based and DiT-based algorithms have similar CHScore, but the former shows superior average metamorphic amplitude.
-For visual quality and text relevance, the emerging OpenSoraPlan v1.1 \cite{opensoraplan} and OpenSora 1.1 \& 1.2 \cite{opensora} have visual quality comparable to U-Net based methods, but slightly inferior text relevance and temporal coherence.
-Additionally, OpenSora 1.2 \cite{opensora} has the lowest UMT-FVD \cite{FETV} with higher color saturation, but Quantitative Evaluation shows that LaVie \cite{lavie} has the highest clarity and most accurate color reproduction.
-Only MagicTime \cite{magictime} follows the prompt to generate a time-lapse video, but the UMTScore \cite{FETV} is the lowest.
+U-Net based and DiT-based models have similar CHScore, but the former shows superior average metamorphic amplitude.
+For visual quality and text relevance, \jf{the emerging CogVideoX \cite{cogvideox} and EasyAnimate \cite{easyanimate} performed best.} The OpenSoraPlan v1.1 \cite{opensoraplan} and OpenSora 1.1\&1.2 \cite{opensora} have visual quality comparable to U-Net based methods, but slightly inferior text relevance.
+Only MagicTime \cite{magictime} and \jf{CogVideoX \cite{cogvideox}} follows the prompt to generate a time-lapse video, but the UMTScore \cite{FETV} is the lowest.
 We infer that the UMT-FVD \cite{FETV} and UMTScore \cite{FETV} are inconsistent with human perception.